OpenWrks/technical-challenge/readme.md

 ## About Our Challenge

-- ⏳ ~ We respect your time, and expect that you will have to make choices and tradeoffs for what is in scope for your chosen option.
+- ⏳ We respect your time, and expect that you'll have to make choices and tradeoffs for what's in scope for your chosen option
-- 🛠 ~ If you want to impress us then we want to see a solution that is well designed, intuitive and tested.
+- 🛠 We're looking for a solution that's well designed, intuitive and tested
-- 🧰 ~ You can use any language and tooling of your choice that your are most productive with.
-Our only requirements here is that your solution must be runnable on another computer.
+- 🧰 You can use any language and tooling of your choice.
+Our only requirement is that your solution must be runnable on another computer
-- 💾 ~ Your solution must be available for us to pull from a public or privately hosted repository.
+- 💾 Your solution must be available for us to pull from a public or privately hosted repository

 ### Option 1 - Build a Netflix Review Service 🛠

-We would like to see you build a Netflix Review Service API that has the following functionality:
+We'd like to see you build a Netflix Review Service API that has the following functionality:

 - **Get shows**

-  - Shows are available via an API.
+  - Shows are available via an API
-  - Review ratings and descriptions (where they have been submitted) are returned alongside the show information.
+  - Review ratings and descriptions (where they have been submitted) are returned alongside the show information

 - **Submit a review**
-  - A review can be submitted via an API.
+  - A review can be submitted via an API
   - A review must contain a rating and a description:
-    - The review rating is out of 5.
+    - The review rating is out of 5
-    - The review description must not be empty but must be smaller than 256 characters.
+    - The review description must not be empty but must be smaller than 256 characters

-We have provided two APIs to allow you to get Netflix show data:
+We've provided two APIs to allow you to get Netflix show data:

 1. **(OpenWrks) Netflix API**